brandur/sorg/content/passages/002-japan.md

 Here's one of the most minute Easter eggs you'll ever come
 across: 99%+ of Yebisu bottles look like the one on the right.
-One in every few hundred looks like the bottle on the left.
+A rare one in every few hundred looks like the bottle on the left.
 Notice the difference?

 If not, you're not the only one -- you practically need a microscope to see it.